rtm/human-css-classes/README.md

 Names conflict with each other, and we end up needing weird namespace solutions which call for classes with names like `Book__chapter--title`.
-Then we start relying on preprocessors to handle these over-named classes, which "help" us by allowing us to write weird-looking rules such as
+Then we start relying on preprocessors to handle these over-named classes, which "help" us by allowing us to write weird-looking, brittle rules such as

     .Book {
       &__chapter {